 - SSH Access- You get full SSH access with Media Temple and can also run secure FTP

 - SSD Hosting- Since media temple hosts websites using SSD instead of traditional hard disks, the failure rate of sites are low and the I/O operations are extremely fast

 - Big Brand- Media Temple of owned by Godaddy, one of the biggest players in the hosting a domain business.
-This ensures that they are not a fly-by-night companies and you can stay with them for a long time.
-Even though Godaddy owns them, the two companies are completely separate in terms of technology teams and how they operate
+This ensures that they are not fly-by-night companies and you can stay with them for a long time.
+Even though Godaddy owns them, the two companies are completely separate concerning technology teams and how they operate

 - Host up to 100 websites- That’s a lot of websites under one account